How to Measure a Room

 Step Two: Calculate the Area of Each Section

-When the room has been divided up into several imaginary square sections, figure the square footage of each one separately using the method above.
+When the room has been divided up into several imaginary square sections, figure the square footage of each one using the method above.

 It might be easiest to sketch a simple floor outline of the room.
 Then, cross-section the room and identify the square sections.